StarRocks/starrocks/docs/deployment/helm.md

       $ helm install starrocks starrocks-community/kube-starrocks
       # If the following result is returned, the StarRocks Operator and StarRocks cluster are being deployed.
       NAME: starrocks
-      LAST DEPLOYED: Tue Apr 11 12:11:12 2023
+      LAST DEPLOYED: Tue Aug 15 15:12:00 2023
-      NAMESPACE: default
+      NAMESPACE: starrocks
       STATUS: deployed
       REVISION: 1
-      NOTES:
-      1. Get the application URL by running these commands:

-      kube-starrocks has been installed, Check its status by running: kubectl --namespace default get starrockscluster -l "cluster=kube-starrocks"

-      Visit https://github.com/starrocks for instructions on how to create & configure.
+      TEST SUITE: None
       ```

    2. Deployment with custom configurations
       - Create a YAML file, for example, **my-values.yaml**, and customize the configurations for the StarRocks Operator and StarRocks cluster in the YAML file.
-For the supported parameters and descriptions, see the comments in the default **[values.yaml](https://github.com/StarRocks/helm-charts/blob/main/charts/kube-starrocks/values.yaml)** of the Helm Chart.
+For the supported parameters and descriptions, see the comments in the default **[values.yaml](https://github.com/StarRocks/starrocks-kubernetes-operator/blob/main/helm-charts/charts/kube-starrocks/values.yaml)** of the Helm Chart.
       - Run the following command to deploy the StarRocks Operator and StarRocks cluster with the custom configurations in **my-values.yaml**.

         ```Bash